wp-plugins/scrapeazon/readme.txt

 2. A look at the plugin in action

 == Changelog ==

+= 1.0.2 =
+* Fixed secret key character validation that prevented some API keys from working

 = 1.0.1 =
 * Reduced calls to the AWS Product Advertising API to increase performance
 * Fixed typo in the FAQ